 - Written tests (controls, solving problem reports or exercises, and so on) which will be done individually or in group, throughout the semester for the continuous evaluation of the technical competences of the subject.
-Students must do at least the 80% of the evaluation activities and earn at least 5 points to 10 to pass this part.

-- It could be evaluated the attendance of classes. - Laboratory reports. - It could be assessed, if it proceeds, the skills and attitudes showed by the student in the individual or group activities.

-- Final examination, if it proceeds, comprising the whole subject and which contribution to the final mark will not be greater than 50% of the final total mark.
+Students must do at least the 80% of the evaluation activities and earn at least 5 points to 10 to pass this part. - It could be evaluated the attendance of classes. - · Laboratory reports. - It could be assessed, if it proceeds, the skills and attitudes showed by the student in the individual or group activities. - Final examination, if it proceeds, comprising the whole subject and which contribution to the final mark will not be greater than 50% of the final total mark.
 Students must earn at least 4 points to 10 to receive an overall grade point average in this course.

+Туре Criterion Description Ponderation FINAL TEST The final mark for this subject will be contributed by: FINAL MARK = 50% long term evaluation + 50% final exam The final exam will consist of resolution of exercises corresponding to the different themes of the course.
+Students must earn at least 4 points to 10 to receive an overall grade point average in this course.
+You will have three options to pass the long term evaluation in July and/odember: 1.
+Earn at least a 70% in the final exam.
+FINAL MARK = maximum (5.0; 50% long term evaluation + 50% final exam) 2.
+Do a group of activities demonstrate that they have learned all the contents evaluated during the long term evaluation, if the student has talked to the professor before the end of the semester classes to plan and organize the assessments properly.
+3. If a student has a justified reason for missing long term evaluation, then the student will be given the opportunity to do an specific final exam with 100% of the final mark which will have three part mandatory: theory, problems and do a laboratory experience.
+Professors of the subject or the coordinator, will analyse if the submitted reasons are justified or not. or ex. to re 50

+ACTIVITIES OF

+EVALUATION DURING

+THE SEMESTER

-Туре Criterion Description Ponderation FINAL TEST The evaluation for June, July and/or December, there will be as follows: FINAL MARK = 20% theory + 15% problems + 15% laboratory 50% final examination Final examination: The final exam will consist of resolution of exercises corresponding to the different themes of the course.
-50
+The long term evaluation for June, July and/or December, there will be as follows:

-Universitat d'Alacant Universidad de Alicante

-ACTIVITIES OF EVALUATION DURING THE SEMESTER The evaluation for June, July and/or December, there will be as follows: 50 FINAL MARK = 20% theory + 15% problems + 15% laboratory + 50% final examination Criteria for problem sessions: There will be four controls with problems covering the themes I, and II (week 4), themes III, IV, and V (week 8), themes VI, VII, and VIII, (week 11) and themes IX, X, and XI (week 15).
+LONG TERM EVALUATION = 20% theory + 15% problems + 15% laboratory

+Criteria for problem sessions:

+There will be two controls with problems covering the themes I, II, III, IV, and V (week 8), and VI, VII, VIII, IX, X, and XI (week 15).

 Professor in the classroom hours could request the delivery of exercises at the end of the session.

 The weight in the final evaluation will be 15%.

-Criteria for theoretical sessions: There will be two tests with multiple items covering the themes I, II, and III (week 9) and themes IV and V (week 14 or 15).
+Criteria for theoretical sessions:

+There will be two tests with multiple items covering the themes I, II, III, IV, and V (week 8) and themes VI, VII, VIII, IX, X, and XI (week 14 or 15).

 Professor in the classroom hours could request the delivery of conceptual questions at the end of the session.

 The weight in the final evaluation will be 20%.

-Criteria for laboratory: It will be assess: the attitude and participation in the laboratory sessions, and the laboratory reports.
+Criteria for laboratory:

+It will be assess: the attitude and participation in the laboratory sessions, and the laboratory reports.

 The weight in the final evaluation will be 15%.

+Long term evaluation